Archive - News Article

 According to Sgt.
 Tony Everett, public information officer with the BSPD, officers responded to the scene after a man called 911 saying he had killed someone.

 â€śDispatch received the call from an inactivated cell phone,â€ť Everett said Wednesday afternoon. â€śA male subject advised that he had killed someone at 601 Caylor, repeated the message and hung up.â€ť

 A piece of history will soon come back to life in Big Spring, with a little modern twist.
 According to Bill Cole, Hotel Settles director of operations, construction is moving along and a â€śsoftâ€ť opening is set for August.

 For 30 years, Hotel Settles â€” which shut its doors in 1982 â€” has been closed to the public, but by the end of this year, the majestic building will again be reopened.
 The Healthy Woman Advisory Council had the privilege Wednesday afternoon of having the first â€śofficialâ€ť meeting in the hotel.

 The Big Spring Police Department reported the following activity between 7 a.m.
 Wednesday and 7 a.m. today:

-â€˘ DERRICK JONATHAN COLEGROVE, 21, of 3209 Oasis Rd., was arrested Wednesday on a charge of public intoxication.
+â€˘ ANDREA DENISE ALENDER, 40, of 1615 Cardinal St., was arrested on charge of public intoxication.